AlanEmersic/TimelyApp/README.md

 # `Timely`

-Project was created with Angular, Spring Boot and PostgreSQL
+Project was created with Angular, ASP.NET Core and PostgreSQL

 ## `Angular`